golang-design/go2generics/README.md

 # go2demo

-A chunk of demos about Go2 contracts
+A chunk of demos about Go 2 generics and contracts.

+## Licnese

+BSD-2-Clause